atomazu/atomazu.github.io/data/docs.md

 ## Character Object Structure
 Each character object contains:
 - `name`: Character's name
-- `priorityMarks`: Array of integers indicating the indices of priority completion marks
+- `priorities`: Array of integers indicating the indices of priority completion marks
 - `completionMarks`: Array of completion mark objects
 - `allHardModeUnlock`: String describing the unlock for completing all marks on hard mode